This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup heavy/whipping cream

-Cut the bacon up and add it to a skillet (I use kitchen shears to make this job quick).
+- Cut the bacon up and add it to a skillet (I use kitchen shears to make this job quick).
 Fry it over medium-high heat until crispy (about 10 mins).
-Once the bacon is done, take it out of the pan and set it aside.
-Leave the bacon fat in the pan.
+Once the bacon is done, take it out of the pan and transfer to a paper towel lined plate.
+Leave about 2 tablespoons of the bacon fat in the pan.

 - I suggest using fairly large boneless/skinless chicken breasts for this recipe since we’re cutting them in half lengthwise.
 If you have smaller chicken breasts, use 4 of them and leave them intact.